iamcalledrob/saferimg/readme.md

     }
     // When done, release these bytes for others to use defer func () { sem.Release(requiredBytes) }

-	// Decode
-    image, err := imaging.Decode(r)
-    if err != nil {
-        return err
-    }

-    // Do something with the image!
+    // Decode and do something with the image!
 }
 ```